eddmann/eddmann.github.io/_posts/2014/2014-03-12-introduction-to-creating-a-basic-php-extension.md

 }
 ```

-Looking at the example above you will notice that there is far more boilerplate work required to initially setup and define the functions supplied.
+Looking at the example above, you will notice that there is far more boilerplate work required to initially set up and define the functions supplied.
-An interesting section I would like to draw your attention to is the 'zend_parse_parameters' function call, which supplies the function with the users provided string name and optional format boolean.
+An interesting section I would like to draw your attention to is the `zend_parse_parameters` function call, which supplies the function with the user's provided string name and optional format boolean.
-If the user has decided to format the input we must first make a copy of the name value to work on.
+If the user has decided to format the input, we must first make a copy of the name value to work on.
-Finally, if we were required to format the string we must do some housekeeping at the end of the function, so as to not cause any memory leaks.
+Finally, if we were required to format the string, we must do some housekeeping at the end of the function so as not to cause any memory leaks.

-With the implementation now in place we are able to build and test the new extension.
+With the implementation now in place, we are able to build and test the new extension.
-We must first run 'phpize' to create the necessary build scripts, notice that I am specifying the full path to where I installed the compiled PHP binaries.
+We must first run `phpize` to create the necessary build scripts.
+Notice that I am specifying the full path to where I installed the compiled PHP binaries.
-In a similar manner we must also configure the build, supplying the full path to the 'php-config' application.
+In a similar manner, we must also configure the build, supplying the full path to the `php-config` application.

 ```bash
 $ $HOME/php/bin/phpize